Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 Yeah, ALL of the text is in Spanish, which is an awesome way to push your brain and force you to think in the language.
 Kudos, LingQ!

 Whichever piece of content you choose, you’ll get audio as well as the text to read along.
-In this way, LingQ works your reading and listening skills together.
+In this way, LingQ works your reading and listening skills together, much like Beelinguapp does.
 Y’all know I love efficient language learning!

 The highlighted words are words that I haven’t seen before, or at least haven’t seen on LingQ.
 As I make my way through the text, if I don’t do anything, it’ll assume that I either already know those words or have figured them out from context, meaning those words won’t appear as highlighted in any other texts.